C. G. Conn: The Paul Gazlay – Lee Greenleaf era, 1949–1969

 In 1960, C. G. Conn acquired the Art Best Manufacturing Company (Coin Art) facility that manufactured saxophones in Nogales, Arizona.
 They continued manufacturing saxophones of the Vito design that were produced there, marketed as the Conn 50M and 60M alto and tenor saxophones, then moved the production of their 14M and 16M student alto and tenor saxophones to the facility in 1963.
 Production of other wind instruments remained in Elkhart.

 The late 1960s saw trends in the keyboard, wind, and stringed instrument markets that were seriously undermining C. G. Conn's position.
 The growing popularity of portable electronic keyboards was cutting into C. G. Conn's niche of home organs and pianos.
 The market for student instruments was becoming increasingly competitive, with newcomers from Japan offering products more efficiently produced, with higher quality standards, and more tailored to students' needs.
 Conn saxophones had ceased to be competitive in the professional market during the 1950s due to outdated designs and declining quality.
 By the late 1960s, their student line instruments were in competitive decline for similar reasons.
+In an effort to respond to the uprising of electronics Conn tried to also explore market possibilities in these areas and released in 1967 the Conn Multi÷Vider, an electronic device for using on saxophones similar to an octaver.
+Even though the device achieved some popularity with Jazz artists, like e.g. Tom Scott using it on some of his early recordings, it didn't stop the decline of the company.
 By 1969, C. G. Conn, Ltd. was facing insolvency.